 Birsfelden hydroelectric power station

-However, the Second World War caused an extraordinary increase in the electricity demand, and so the planning was set in motion.
+However, the Second World War caused an extraordinary increase in the electricity demand.
 The architect Hans Hofmann developed the project, including the harbours and locks.
-The power station itself is more art than industry and has been a benchmark for industrial construction since then.

 The energy covers about 17% of the total electricity consumption in the region of Basel.
 The power station is open to the public by appointment.
 (Source and further information: www.kw-birsfelden.ch).